kjirou/generate-maze-by-clustering/README.md

 http://apollon.issp.u-tokyo.ac.jp/~watanabe/tips/maze.html

-The algorithm is named by "Clustering Method"(クラスタリング法) in this site (and many japanize sites).
+The algorithm is named by "Clustering Method"(クラスタリング法) in this site (and many japanise sites).

 However, I don't know whether that's the right name.